 Alternative performance measures

 BE Group has defined a number of alternative performance measures.
-The alternative performance measures that BE Group considers to be significant are underlying operating result, net debt, working capital and capital employed.
+The alternative performance measures that BE Group considers to be significant are underlying operating result, working capital, net debt and capital employed.
 Under Alternative performance measures, you can read more about how these are calculated.

 Market and business environment